-In our capacity as an independent entity accredited by Cofrac under the number 3-1055 (scope available at www.cofrac.fr), where hereby present our report on the non-financial performance declaration relating to the fiscal year ended 31 December 2019 (hereinafter the "declaration"), presented in the management report pursuant to the legal and regulatory provisions of Article L. 225-102-1, Article R. 225-105 and Article R. 225-105-1 of the French Commercial Code.
+In our capacity as an independent third-party body accredited by Cofrac under the number 3-1055 (scope available at www.cofrac.fr), where hereby present our report on the statement of non-financial performance relating to the fiscal year ended 31 December 2020 (hereinafter the "Statement"), presented in the management report pursuant to the legal and regulatory provisions of Article L. 225-102-1, Article R. 225-105 and Article R. 225-105-1 of the French Commercial Code.

-RESPONSIBILITY OF THE COMPANY -
+RESPONSIBILITY OF THE COMPANY

-The Board of Directors is responsible for preparing a declaration in accordance with the legal and regulatory provisions, including the presentation of the business model, a description of the principal nonfinancial risks, the presentation of the policies applied with regard to these risks and the effects of these policies, including key performance indicators.
+The Board of Directors is responsible for preparing a Statement in accordance with the legal and regulatory provisions, including the presentation of the business model, a description of the principal non-financial risks, the presentation of the policies applied with regard to these risks and the effects of these policies, including key performance indicators.

-The entity's internal procedures were applied in the preparation of the declaration.
+The entity's internal procedures were applied in the preparation of the Statement.